 Interpretivism has been selected for the philosophy of the research.
 It is worth noting that positivism and interpretivism generate the scope of research philosophies "Research philosophy is a framework that guides how research should be conducted based on ideas about reality and the nature of knowledge" (Collis and Hussey, 2014, p.43).
 It is evident from the fact that positivism provides genuinely objectivity but interpretivism tends to be on subjective notions.
 In interpretivism, "the reality is seen as highly subjective because it is shaped by our perceptions" (Collis and Hussey, 2014, p.45).
 The application of interpretivism lays emphasis on a solid understanding of the DE situation in Uzbekistan through investigating barriers for e-learners.
 Thus, it plays a key role in the comprehension of the study.
 Interpretivism assumption is used when a researcher opts to figure out a data with small size.
 Whereas positivism is the opposite of interpretivism which needs large-size research.
-"An interpretative philosophical approach which requires a large sample size finding rather than a positivism philosophical approach which could not satisfy the needs of social studies" (Collis and Hussey 2014, p.44).
+"An interpretative philosophical approach requires a small sample size finding rather than a positivism philosophical approach of interpretivism appeared after the insufficiency of positivism for social researchers which could not satisfy the needs of social studies" (Collis and Hussey 2014, p.44).